In this section

 Explore nursing careers and job opportunities at Children's Wisconsin.
 At Children's Wisconsin, nurses have a passion for providing the best and safest care to patients and families.

-We offer part- and full-time positions, including 12-hour shifts, an internal float pool and weekend programs in a variety of care settings, so that nurses can balance career objectives with personal and family needs.
+We offer part- and full-time positions, including 12-hour shifts, an internal float pool, and weekend programs in a variety of care settings so that nurses can balance career objectives with personal and family needs.
+Weekend and night shift programs are available for bonuses.
+Part-time positions at a point five or higher are eligible for benefits.

 From primary care to specialty care, Children's Wisconsin has opportunities in: